Skip to main content

 • Correlate by session, not “capture everything”

 We focus on the session you care about and correlate full-stack data around it, instead of hoovering all telemetry across your estate.
-This is also why we support multiple recording modes: on-demand, continuous, and remote (see more below).
+This is also why we support multiple recording modes: on-demand, continuous, and conditional (see more below).

 • Asynchronous, batched I/O